 In May 2012, McKinsey came out with an article recognizing health and wellness as the next trillion-dollar industry.
 Additionally, findings from the 2015 CogFx Study from Harvard University suggested that employees show higher cognitive function scores when working in green and healthy office environments.
 On an average people spend 90% of their time indoors, therefore, it is essential to emphasize improving the health and wellness of building occupants.

-It may seem that everyday there is a new designation for products and companies that go above and beyond what is required of them.
+It may seem that every day there is a new designation for products and companies that go above and beyond what is required of them.
+At Verdical Group, we think that is a good thing.
 B Laboratory, the nonprofit organization responsible for certifying B Corporations (B Corps), claims “B Corp is to business what Fair Trade certification is to coffee or USDA Organic certification is to milk.”
-B Corp stands for Benefit Corporation, and its administrator B Lab strives to prove that businesses can pursue social justice, benefit the environment, and create an equitable organization, all while improving their financial success.
+B Corp stands for Benefit Corporation, and B Lab strives to prove that businesses can pursue social justice, benefit the environment, and create an equitable organization, all while improving their financial success.